-Separate from the proposed improvements to Balls Ford Road as part of this Prince William Parkway Interchange at Realigned Balls Ford Road Project, Prince William County proposed to widen Balls Ford Road from two to four lanes from Groveton Road to VA Route 234 Business (Sudley Road) to improve access from the eastern end of Balls Ford Road to the new Balls Ford Road Park and Ride facility, the I-66 Express Lanes, and the existing Gainesville Commuter Lot on Cushing Road1.
+Separate from the proposed improvements to Balls Ford Road as part of this Prince William Parkway Interchange at Realigned Balls Ford Road Project, Prince William County proposes to widen Balls Ford Road from two to four lanes from Groveton Road to VA Route 234 Business (Sudley Road) to improve access from the eastern end of Balls Ford Road to the new Balls Ford Road Park and Ride facility, the I-66 Express Lanes, and the existing Gainesville Commuter Lot on Cushing Road1.
 The project will include a 10-foot-wide shared use path and 5-foot-wide sidewalk to complement bicycle and pedestrian improvements along the I-66 corridor.
-A portion of the widening has been completed and the remainder has been contracted for construction.